ryan-moeller/lua-httpd/samples/websockets/README.md

 desired.

 [1]: https://github.com/ryan-moeller/flualibs

-Some peculiarities of my environment are hardcoded, such the name of my root pool ("system").
-Adjust as needed.

 A few compiled modules are needed to implement the WebSocket protocol (namely libmd for SHA1, b64 for base64, and libxor for XOR unmasking).
 These modules